traxon99/maze_controller/README.md

 Make sure the controller is set to:

 epuck_go_forward
+Running the Simulation
-4. Run the Mapping Phase
+1. Run the Mapping Phase

 Press the Play button.